aws-samples/arc325-multiple-accounts-workshop/docs/create-orgs.md

 ### Create Organization

-Create an Organization if it doesn’t exist already.
+Create an Organization.
 This account will be your Billing account and you will create additional account under this account.

 **Using CLI:**
 ```